CrucifixArnaud/rapworldmap/readme.md

 http://rapworldmap.com

-Display an atlas of Rapper artists based on their "neighborhood".
+Display an atlas of rap artists based on their "neighborhood".

 ## About

 Project create by Arnaud Crucifix (http://crucifixarnaud.com).

 ### Aim of the project